M. Provisions, Contingent Liabilities & Contingent Assets

 Investment Risk: The probability or likelihood of occurrence of losses relative to the expected return on any particular Investment.

-The Gratuity Scheme is invested in policies offered by Life Insurance Corporation (LIC) of India .
+The Gratuity Scheme is invested in policies offered by Life Insurance Corporation (lic) of India .
 The information on the allocation of the fund into major asset classes and expected return on each major class are not readily available.
 The expected rate of return on plan assets is based on market expectations, at the beginning of the period, for returns over the entire life of the related obligation.

 i) Asset Liability Matching Strategy